Cayman Brac: Walking and hiking trails

+Fishing

 Cayman Brac's waters are utilized for both recreational fishing and the pursuit of big game fish.

+Flora and fauna

+Cayman brac is home to many unique and endemic species of plants and animals, including the Cayman Brac Parrot (Amazona leucocephala hesterna), the Cayman Brac Racer snake (Cubophis fuscicauda), and an endemic crownbeard plant (Verbesina caymanensis).
+It is rich in biodiversity compared to its size, with 14 species of native reptiles and amphibians, over 80 native birds, 150+ species of plants, and over 150 species of fish in its rich tropical waters.

 Aerial of the north side of Cayman Brac.

 Politics

 The politics of Cayman Brac are dominated by the liberal People’s Progressive Movement, who won every electoral district in both the Brac and Little Cayman.

 Local economy

 The local economy tends to be concentrated in three areas which are probably typical for many Caribbean locales: tourism, municipal government, and local enterprises.
 Although on the Brac, the government (including Cayman Airways, the national carrier) is the largest employer.
 Some of the more economically prominent families in Grand Cayman originate from Cayman Brac, namely the Kirkconnells, Fosters, Tibbetts, and Scotts.
 The majority of the tourism sector is concentrated on scuba diving, although this is in recent decline in the hospitality sector, with one of the two local hotels, Divi Resorts, having closed operations in 2006.
 The island's economy was also adversely affected by significant damage from Category 4 Hurricane Paloma in November 2008.

 A local enterprise that is nearly unique to Cayman Brac is its artists who work in a local stone known as caymanite, typically making jewellery or small stone carvings.
 Two of these artists have been Eddie Scott and Tenson Scott, whose works have won national contests, as well as being the official gift to Queen Elizabeth II and Prince Philip during the 1994 state visit.
 For the 2011 wedding of Prince William, the official Cayman Islands gift was crafted by Horacio Esteban, who grew up on Cayman Brac and is currently living on Grand Cayman.